Categories |

 Plan For Rinsing

-Keep a bucket or tote of warm soapy water and some towels next to your messy play so kids can easily rinse and dry their hands, feet, and whatever else while playing.
+Keep a bucket or tote of warm, soapy water and some towels next to your messy play so kids can easily rinse and dry their hands, feet, and whatever else while playing.
 This helps keep the mess from spreading.
-Knowing they can get clean fast also makes messy play a bit easier for some children with sensory issues–they are more likely to engage The Mess when it’s easy to wash off.
+Knowing they can get clean fast also makes messy play a bit easier for some children with sensory issues–they are more likely to engage in The Mess when it’s easy to wash off.

 hand rinsing bucket